wp-plugins/participants-database/readme.txt

 = Approving Records for Public Display =

 One application for the list filtering option allows you to control whether a record gets displayed, giving you an approval process for new records.
 Create an administrative field (one that is not displayed or edited on the frontend) called "approved" that is a checkbox.
 Put this (without the quotes) in the values for the field: 'yes,no' with a default value of 'no'.
 Then put this in the shortcode: `[pdb_list filter='approved=yes']` Now, only records that have been approved will be included in the list display.
-You may need to do something like this if you get a problem with spam, for instance.
+You may need to do something like this if you get a problem with spam, for instance.<a id="templates"></a>

+= Shortcode Templates =

+The list, record, single and signup shortcodes use templates to determine how they are presented.
+Plugin default templates are found in the "templates" directory in the plugin directory.
+These templates are commented to help you understand how they work, and are intended to serve as starting points to creating your own custom templates.
+Like WordPress theme templates, some knowledge of PHP, CSS and HTML is required to create and edit them.

+If you want to customize a template, use an FTP program to copy the template file you want to use as a starting point to a "templates" directory in your theme:  `wp-content/themes/your_theme_name/templates/`.
+Create the directory if it doesn't exist; if it does exist, just place the the template file in there.

+IMPORTANT: if you modify the templates in the shortcode directory, your changes will be lost when you upgrade the plugin.
+Copy them to your theme directory in a directory named "templates."
+The path will look something like this: `(WP ROOT)/wp-content/themes/your_theme_name/templates/pdb-signup-customtemplate.php`

+Template files use this naming convention: pdb-{shortcode name}-{template name}.php.
+So, for instance, the default template for the `[pdb_signup]` shortcode is "pdb-signup-default.php" If you want to create your own template file, you would rename it something like: "pdb-signup-mytemplate.php" then, call it in the shortcode like this: `[pdb_signup template="mytemplate"]`.

+I have created a help page for custom templates which includes a tutorial: http://xnau.com/pdb-templates/

+= Single Record Templates =

+Templates for the single record shortcode include an array that can be used to prevent any fields from displaying.
+Let's say you wanted to exclude the city, state and postcode.
+In that case the array would be filled with those names like this:

+`$exclude = array('city','state','postcode');`

+These fields will now be excluded from the display.
+The template offers many other opportunities to customize the output of the `[pdb_single]` shortcode to match your theme.

 = Showing an Individual Record on Your Website =